External Corporate Strategy Fundamentals: Part 1.

 Product design impacts positioning and market potential.
 Peter Diamandis, Founder of The X-Prize famously stated: “The best way to become a billionaire, is to help a billion people.”

-In order to align with this from a product standpoint, it is imperative for anyone wishing to achieve this goal to develop a product and or service that can be utilized by a billion people.
+To align with this from a product standpoint, it is imperative for anyone wishing to achieve this goal to develop a product and or service that can be utilized by a billion people.